The PRIME AREAS:

 At Berridge, children speak and listen in a variety of contexts and gain confidence in expressing themselves.

-By the end of reception we expect children to be able to listen to stories and comment on them, follow instructions containing several parts, answer ‘how’ and ‘why’ questions, and express themselves effectively when talking about the past, present and future.
+By the end of reception we expect children to be able to listen attentively to stories and comment on them, follow instructions containing several parts, answer ‘how’ and ‘why’ questions, and express themselves effectively when talking about the past, present and future, using recently introduced vocabulary and speaking using full sentences.

 At Berridge, children are active and interactive.
 They develop their control, co-ordination and movement on a large and small scale.
 They also understand about what it means to be healthy.

-By the end of reception we expect children to move confidently in a range of ways, handle tools and equipment safely and effectively, make some healthy choices, and manage their own basic needs such as getting dressed and using the toilet.
+By the end of reception we expect children to move confidently in a range of ways, demonstrating strength, balance and co-ordination.
+They will also handle tools and equipment safely and effectively, beginning to show accuracy and care when drawing.

 At Berridge, children develop a positive sense of self.
 They develop social skills and learn how to manage relationships.
 They understand appropriate behaviour and have confidence in their own abilities.